-We do know that the Beothuk made annual summer visits to collect Great Auk eggs, which no doubt held considerable spiritual as well as nutritional significance for them.
-These summer visits demonstrated their extraordinary navigational skill, knowledge of changing sea conditions, and endurance.
-To date, we know little about these visits.
+We are unaware when indigenous people first visited Funk Island.
+We know that the Beothuk made annual summer visits to collect Great Auk eggs which no doubt held considerable spiritual as well as nutritional significance for them.
+These summer visits were based on extraordinary navigational skill, knowledge of changing sea conditions, and endurance.
+To date, we have accessed little of this knowledge.

 In the late 1800s, a canoe paddle and some arrowheads were found in the easternmost gully on Funk Island –traditionally referred to as Indian Gulch.
 We know of one contact between the Beothuk and settlers at Funk Islands.
-A crew of five men from Tilting, on Fogo Island, were collecting eggs when Beothuk in two canoes approached the island.
-They were fired on and some were thought to have been wounded.
-By the early 1800s, owing to the conflict with settlers and disease, the Beothuk, like the Great Auks, became extinct.
+A crew of five men from Tilting on Fogo Island were collecting eggs and when Beothuk in two canoes approached the island they were fired upon and some were thought to have been wounded.
+By the early 1800s, owing to conflict with settlers and disease, the Beothuk like the Great Auks became extinct.

-The Portuguese, as well as the Basques, were well aware of Funk Island and its avian inhabitants, as is indicated by the first known European name for Funk Island – “Y dos Aves” – Island of Birds, which appears on the Portuguese chart of 1503 by the cartographer Peno Real.
-The Basques used sightings of Great Auks on the water as a sign that they had arrived on the New World fishing banks.
+The Portuguese and surely the Basques were well aware of Funk Island and its avian inhabitants as indicated by the first known European name of Funk Island – “Y dos Aves” [Island of Birds], which appears on a Portuguese chart of 1503 by the cartographer Peno Real.
+The Basques used sightings of Great Auks on the water as indicators of arrival on the New World fishing banks.

-After the Great Auk’s extinction and in pursuit of their remains, the first natural scientists visited Funk Island during the 1800’s.
-Since the 1950’s research investigations have been ongoing by a few privileged scientists interested in understanding the island’s seabirds and the ocean environment.
+After the Great Auk’s extinction and in pursuit of their remains, the first natural scientists visited Funk Island during the 1800s.
+Since the 1950s research investigations have been ongoing by a privileged few scientists through to the present day.